dfir-dd/incident-response-playbooks/Incident Response/EN/Ransomware/ransomware-playbook.md

 ## Detection / Discovery

-Detection of Ransomware is normally quite easy since it is a "loud" attack event in its nature.
+Detecting Ransomware is normally quite easy since it is a "loud" attack event in its nature.
 Ransomware events that were successful can most times be identified by:
 * **Ransomware notes:**
 Ransomware notes often come in the form of human-readable text files that include information about what happened (encryption) and how to retrieve the original files (payment).
 Sometimes also screen backgrounds are changed or new programs are deployed that open up automatically and inform about the ransom.
 * **Encrypted Files:**